Summary

 Multinational financial services company, The Western Union Company (NYSE:WU) used to be the center of the payments universe.
-Despite the market growing, the company has witnessed significant revenue decline.
-This is unlikely to change, with competition in the market growing.
+Despite the growing market, the company has witnessed significant revenue decline.
+This is unlikely to change, with growing competition in the market.
 However, Western Union has increased its profitability and shown an admirable and disciplined capital allocation, returning significant amounts of capital to shareholders.
 With an attractive relative valuation, a dividend yield of 6.5%, and an FCF yield of 9.86%, Western Union presents an attractive long-term bet.

 Western Union has not had a great five years, with the share price declining 25.37%, compared to a 36% increase for the S&P 400.